Web Content Display (Global)

 Can there be a space in the file name?

-What information can be included in the free text section of the file name?
+How should the free text section of the file name be completed?

 Free text is mandatory and students should include further identifying details of the assessment task at the end of the file name.

 What is the largest file size that can be uploaded and will my school have adequate bandwidth to manage this upload?

 Can I submit materials throughout the year?

 No, materials can only be submitted when the Results Sheets are available in Schools Online according to the online submission schedule [PDF 208KB].

 Can I submit my students' materials all at the same time?